 Why was Jesus baptized?
 He, Himself, said that it was "fitting" or "proper" so that they might "fulfill all righteousness" (Matt.
 3:14,15).
 Even though He had no sin, it was suitable and appropriate for Him to be our example and lead us all through the waters of baptism.
 John's message was two-fold: (1.) it was repentance's baptism towards a remission (lit., a "sending away", a dismissal, or canceling) of sins (Mk.
 1:4); and, (2.) it was repentance's baptism towards a dedication to the good news that the kingdom of God was here (Matt.
 3:1-3).
-Even though Jesus had no sin of His own, these two purposes merged together in His life.
-He was the personification of God's grace, the basis for the good news, because He had come to take away the sins of the world, His death being the basis for the "sending away" of sin.
-The time was fulfilled.
-It was time for Him to leave His past life behind and commit Himself to walking out the kingdom purpose of communicating the good news of God's promise, and to do His part in "sending away" sin.
+Even though He had no sin of His own, these two purposes merged together in Jesus' life.

+First, He was the personification of God's grace, the basis for the good news, because He had come to take away the sins of the world, His death being the basis for the "sending away" of sin.

+Secondly, the time was fulfilled.
+It was time for Him to leave His past life behind, and commit Himself to walking out the kingdom purpose of communicating the good news of God's promise, and to do His part in "sending away" sin.

 We, too, are called to the same two realities.
+A repentance unto forgiveness and unto dedication to God.

 Repentance is a change of mind or perspective.
-When we perceive what the purpose of God is, what He has done for us and made available to us, and what we are called to, our whole life purpose takes on a new significance.
+When we perceive what the purpose of God is, ...what He has done for us and made available to us (grace and forgiveness), and what we are called to (dedication to the good news)..., our whole life purpose takes on a new significance.
 This glimpse of reality from a new perspective is the convincing work of the Holy Spirit (Jn.
 16:7-15).
 Repentance involves a choice.
 To perceive is one thing; to believe is another (Jn.
 6:40,45).
 Awareness grows into conviction.
-Repentance is the faith-response where conviction grows into commitment.
+Repentance is the faith-response, where conviction grows into commitment.
 A true repentance will result in a change of orientation and behavior.
 John invited the people who had a change in mind and orientation to express that in a baptism, an act of separation and dedication.
 Not only was it an opportunity to separate themselves from their own sinful past, but it also represented a commitment to live for the reign and rule of God.
-Baptism was an outward statement that the person was dedicating his or her life to serve the purposes of God, to join with Him in the spreading of the good news and the "sending away" of sin.
+Baptism was an outward statement that the person was dedicating his or her life to serve the purposes of God, ...to join with Him in the spreading of the good news and the "sending away" of sin.
 It was for this that Jesus was baptized.
 It was a sign of His commitment to live for His mission.